syedshahomerhussaini1/OIBSIP/README.md

     python iris_classification.py .\Iris.csv\Iris.csv
     ```
   - Rename the folder so the script doesn't confuse a directory for a file.
-- If you prefer, you can run the existing `iris_classificaton.py` file (typo) instead:
   `python iris_classificaton.py`.